Updated February 2022

-An EU Pet Passport is a travel document detailing the health and vaccination history of a specific pet.
-EU Pet Passports allow pet owners (EU citizens and non EU citizens) to easily travel with their pet between EU member states and return to the EU form a non-EU country.
+A European Union (EU) Pet Passport is a travel document detailing the health and vaccination history of a specific pet.
+EU Pet Passports allow pet owners - both EU citizens and non EU citizens - to easily travel with their pet between EU member states and return to the EU from a non-EU country.
 Anyone can get an EU Pet Passport, but the document can only be obtained from an EU veterinarian.
 An EU Pet Passport cannot be obtained in the United States.

 International travel to/from the European Union and between EU member states is relatively simple once your dog has an EU Pet Passport.

-As always, follow your international airline's pet travel protocols to ensure a seamless trip overseas.
+As always, follow international airlines' pet travel protocols to ensure a seamless trip overseas.
 Information varies by airline, so read the policies carefully and call your airline's customer support number if you have unanswered questions.
 Here is a great DJANGO Dog Blog resource detailing the in-cabin pet policies for every major international airline.

 Planning an international trip with your pup this year or next?
 Check out DJANGO's international pet travel resources: